NikosAgiasotis/Bottom-Navbar/README.md

 # Bottom-Navbar

-I created a Responsive Navigation Bar.
+I created a modern & full Responsive Navigation Bar + Tablet - Mobile friendly.

 What was used for this project  :
 - HTML